Flexibility

 Support exclusive territorial licensing

-Over time, the market has driven the exponential growth of European films and AV content, giving European audiences an expansive choice of ‘over 12,000 thousand of catch-up TV services; over 3,000 On-Demand Audiovisual Services (VOD) beyond the experience offered by over 10,000 European cinemas on more than 27,000 screens.’
+Over time, the market has driven the exponential growth of European films and AV content, giving European audiences an expansive choice of ‘over 12,000 catch-up TV services; over 3,000 On-Demand Audiovisual Services (VOD) beyond the experience offered by over 10,000 European cinemas on more than 27,000 screens.’
 Our members are committed to improving the production and availability of AV content across the EU.

 Copyright is granted on a national territorial basis in the EU, and exclusive territorial licensing is crucial in enabling investment in AV content.